 California Civil Statute of Limitations Laws

-In every state, there are time limits for the filing of lawsuits and other civil actions called "statutes of limitations."
-California's civil statute of limitations laws is not too different from those of other states.
-Depending on the type of case or procedure, California's statutes of limitations range from one year to 10 years.
-The point at which the clock starts ticking typically is the date of the incident or discovery of a wrong.
+In every state, there are time limits for filing lawsuits and other civil actions, known as statutes of limitations.
+Under California law, these statutes of limitations vary depending on the type of case and can range from one to 10 years.
+The period of time typically begins from the date of the incident or the discovery of the wrong.

 One year (Civ.
 Proc. § 340(c))